close

 ```html

-This report for the 80th anniversary of D-DAY was produced as part of a commercial collaboration with the Normandy tourism office and its local partners.
+This report on the 80th anniversary of D-DAY was created in collaboration with the Normandy tourism office and its local partners.
 However, we remained entirely free regarding the content and structure of the article.
-Hoping that this experience can inspire you.
-This article includes affiliate links: by going through these links it doesn't change anything for you and it allows us to support ourselves in order to continue offering you content.
+We hope this experience inspires you.
+This article includes affiliate links: using these links doesn't change anything for you and helps support us so we can continue to offer you content.

 ```